Frequently asked questions

-Freezing (and also extending) is applicable to Tasmanian registered vehicles only.
+Freezing is applicable to Tasmanian registered vehicles only.

-Light vehicles registered as a PPV -– If freezing the registration, the inspection requirement will also be frozen and the PPV inspection due date will be extended by the number of days the registration was suspended and a new inspection due date sticker will be provided at the time of reinstatement.
+Light vehicles registered as a PPV -– If freezing the registration, the inspection requirement will also be frozen and the PPV inspection due date will be extended by the number of days the registration was suspended (up to 12 months) and a new inspection due date sticker will be provided at the time of reinstatement.

 If you are an operator of a tourism business affected by COVID-19 and conditionally registered ATVs or UTVs are core to the business operations transporting passengers, you can apply to freeze the registration of these vehicles.
 To apply, complete the online form.

 Normally, it is a requirement that registration plates are returned at the time the registration is cancelled.
 However, businesses electing to freeze the registration or voluntarily cancelling their registration due to the effects of COVID-19 pandemic can retain the registration plates.
 Vehicles with registration voluntarily cancelled cannot be used or parked on a road or road related area.
 Businesses wishing to cancel the registration and retain the plates must email their request to email@example.com.

 Each request will be individually assessed, the following information must be supplied as a minimum:

 Refunds of any unused portion of the Motor Accident Insurance Board (MAIB) compulsory third party insurance premium will be sent to the registered operator in the form of a cheque in the post within 21 days.
 Refunds deposited by electronic funds transfer (EFT) are not available at this time.